-OEM customers have taken actions in response to the COVID-19 Pandemic, the semiconductor chip shortage and other supply chain disruptions, and, energy crisis and inflation, such as: unplanned shutdowns of production lines and/or plants; reductions in their vehicle production plans; and changes to their product mix or unwillingness to pay increased inflationary costs.
-Such OEM responses have resulted in a number of consequences for Tier One suppliers like Martinrea, including: lower sales; production inefficiencies due to production lines being stopped/restarted unexpectedly based on OEMs' production priorities; higher inventory levels; challenges in retaining employees due to production volatility; premium freight costs to expedite shipments and/or other unrecoverable costs and financial stress on supply base.
-Additionally, Tier One suppliers have faced price increases from sub-suppliers that have been negatively impacted by production inefficiencies and/or other costs related to the semiconductor chip shortage and other supply chain issues, including overall inflationary cost increases, global port backlogs and container shortages, and labour shortages.
+OEM customers took actions in response to these issues such as: unplanned shutdowns of production lines and/or plants; reductions in their vehicle production plans; and changes to their product mix or unwillingness to pay increased inflationary costs.
+Such OEM responses resulted in a number of consequences for Tier One suppliers like Martinrea, including: lower sales; production inefficiencies due to production lines being stopped/restarted unexpectedly based on OEMs' production priorities; higher inventory levels; challenges in retaining employees due to production volatility; premium freight costs to expedite shipments and/or other unrecoverable costs and financial stress on the supply base.
+Additionally, Tier One suppliers faced price increases from sub-suppliers that have been negatively impacted by production inefficiencies and/or other costs related to the semiconductor chip shortage and other supply chain issues, including overall inflationary cost increases, global port backlogs and container shortages, and labour shortages.